TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 ## What do all these acronyms you keep using mean?

 Sorry!
 I’m trying to keep it accessible but I’ll inevitably use some ASIC terminology at some point!
 See the [terminology guide here](https://zerotoasiccourse.com/terminology/).

+## Why do I have fewer / more standard cells than I expected?

+Logic synthesis has to convert Verilog to a data structure which has specific properties so that a technology library (like Sky130) can be mapped to it, so that it can actually be fabricated.

+If you have 2 inverters in series, Yosys (the synthesis tool) may well optimise them both out, so you end up with less cells than expected.

+However, if you have only 8 cells, your design is probably completely optimised out.
+Maybe you didn't connect the inputs or outputs?

+## Why is target density set to 60%?
+Should I change it to 100% or should I add another tile?

+Routing tends to take up more space than the logic.
+Also, there needs to be space for OpenLane to add extra cells:

+* tap cells - make sure the substrate is correctly biased for the transistors.
+* [antenna diodes](https://www.zerotoasiccourse.com/terminology/antenna-report/) - protect transitor gates during manufacture.

+Some people have successfully increased the target density to around 62%.
+Alternatively you can buy an additional tile.

 ## How can I learn more about ASICs and how to design them?